rot256/git-ring/README.md

   The ring of signers can contain combinations of RSA, Ed25519 and ECDSA keys <br>
   (i.e. all the types supported by Github).
 - Perfectly deniability: <br>
-  Signatures are deniable even if people get access to your private keys and/or break the underlaying crypto in the future.
+  The real signers identity is hidden even if the adversary get access to private keys or break the cryptography.
 - Easily prove membership among Github/Gitlab users (by supplying the usernames).
 - Easily prove membership of a Github Organization (extension of above).
 - Supports Github credentials to provide access to hidden organizations / private members.